nbeliy/eegBidsCreator/README.md

 Extracted events are stored in events.tsv file with its onset time, duration, type, and corresponding sample (i.e. the number of data point of corresponding time, onset\*sampling)

-I didn't found the task/acquisition/session/run id in the files, so they must be passed to script via options `-t, -a, -s, -r`.
+I didn't found the task/acquisition/session id in the files, so they must be passed to script via options `-t, -a, -s`.
 Only task option is mandatory.

 If an additional command `BrainVision` or `EDF` is provided, the source files will be converted into BrainVision/EDF+ format.